 If you are a good hiker or regularly practise an endurance sport, this is the ideal preparation.
-If you don't, we advise you to train in the weeks/months leading up to your stay: brisk walking (ideally on paths/trails and with a gradual change in altitude), running, cycling or swimming at high intensity... any sport that increases your cardio-respiratory capacity is ideal.
+If you don't, we recommend that you train in the weeks/months leading up to your trip: brisk walking (ideally on a path with a positive elevation), cycling, running, swimming (at high intensity)... any sport that helps you increase your cardio-respiratory capacity is ideal.